A hybrid timber frame typically combines traditional timber framing with conventional (outdated) “stick-built” framing to minimize costs.

 We’ve found that building typical 2×6 stud walls with 16″ cavities stuffed with fiberglass insulation wastes materials, requires much more labor, more time, and ultimately results in an inferior, inefficient, less comfortable enclosure.

-Instead, we’ve developed a unique design and engineering method that utilizes the load-bearing strength of Insulspan SIPs wall panels to support the timber frame without relying on stick built framing.
+Instead, we’ve developed a design and engineering method that utilizes the load-bearing strength of Insulspan SIPs wall panels to support the timber frame without relying on stick built framing.
 In many instances, timber elements (such as our large ceiling rafters or floor joists) are supported on one end by pocketed wall panels (rather than posts) which saves space on your floorplan.
 This added space can be especially handy in smaller areas like bathrooms and when trying to layout kitchens.

 Our hybrid timber frame designs aim at highlighting timber elements throughout the entire house.
 Typically we’ll use timber bents, rafters, ridges, and purlins for the roof system and timber joists for the exposed loft floors inside.
 On the exterior, we’ll frame any covered porches and add timber accents around the entire home.